nmartinet/radiatr-todo/readme.md

 This is not a react tutorial, there are plenty more thourough and better quality tutorials/articles/learning ressources available elsewhere.
 A basic understanding of react is required.

 ##Step 1 - Getting radiatr.
 You're going to need radiatr to get started.
 All you need is the single html file.
-You can get it from the [repo]() or get a copy by opening the [live version here]() and saving it locally (with the save button, not your browser's save fie.
+You can get it from the [repo](https://github.com/nmartinet/radiatr) or get a copy by opening the [live version here](https://nmartinet.github.io/radiatr/) and saving it locally (with the save button, not your browser's save file.
-Start by gettting radiatr.
-The current version is available [here]().
 If you named your file todo.html, you should have the same thing as the step 1 commit.

 ###Explanation
 radiatr is downloaded.
 All the needed dependencies (react, reactdom, lodash, etc...)  are linked from a cdn so you're ready to go.